amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 materialism that seems to close the question.
-Nevertheless, despite the theo- logical difference between a philosophy of nonidentity and a thing-power materialism, both can be seen as sharing an ethical urge to tread more lightly

-upon the earth.
+Nevertheless, despite the theo- logical difference between a philosophy of nonidentity and a thing-power materialism, both can be seen as sharing an ethical urge to tread more lightly upon the earth.

-Bennett / STEPS TOWARD AN ECOLOGY OF MATTER — (365
+Bennett / STEPS TOWARD AN ECOLOGY OF MATTER — page 365

 TOWARD AN ECOLOGY OF MATTER

-The force of the ordinary . . . can be obscured, reduced, or eliminated .. . by a lack of appreciation of the richness of its connections to the larger world it composes.
+> ***The force of the ordinary . . . can be obscured, reduced, or eliminated .. . by a lack of
+> appreciation of the richness of its connections to the larger world it composes.

-—-—Thomas Dumm®
+> —-—Thomas Dunn***

 Ecology can be defined as the study or story (Jogos) of the place where we live (oikos), or better, the place that we live.
 For a thing-power materialist,